carpentries-incubator/machine-learning-novice-sklearn/_episodes/07-ethics.md

  * Will anything your machine learning system does make a decision that somehow affects an animial's life?
  * Will you be using any people to create your training data?
 Will they have to look at any disturbing or traumatic material during the training process?
  * Are there any inherent biases in the dataset(s) you're using for training?
+ * How much energy will this computation use?
+Are there more efficient ways to get the same answer?

 > ## Exercise: Ethical implications of your own research